Lovasz-Akos/Lovasz-Akos/README.md

 # Sooooo...this is my profile.
 Hello! 👋

-It's mostly filled with university projects but there's some cool things here and there.
+My repos are mostly university projects but there's some cool things here and there.

 - Currently studying Software Engineering at [Eszterházi Károly Katolikus Egyetem](https://uni-eszterhazy.hu/) in Eger, Hungary 🤔